 Micro Four Thirds (Mirrorless): 2.0

-This means that a Nikon 18-200mm lens is equivalent to 27-350mm on a 35mm camera, which has much less landscape usefulness than if it were 18mm at the wide end.
+This means that a Nikon 18-200mm lens is equivalent to 27-350mm on a 35mm camera, which has much less landscape usefulness than if it were 18mm at the wide end, for example.
 The same goes for Canon: the popular 10-18mm wide-angle lens for APS-C cameras is equivalent to 16-28.8mm.
-The good news is that that focal length range is terrific for landscape photography and actually much better than 10-18mm on a 35mm camera.
+The good news is that this focal length range is terrific for landscape photography and actually much better than 10-18mm on a 35mm camera.

 We would love to survey crop sensor camera users about focal length equivalent, and would bet that a significant percentage do not understand the concept.
 Years ago, the first real lens I purchased was the Nikon 18-200mm—I had read about landscape photography and thought that I was getting a true 18mm at the wide end.
 Nobody in the camera store told me about crop factor and it wasn’t until I started shooting that it all came together and I learned my lesson.